aleksandarsusnjar/graphql-proposals/graphql-mutations-and-large-schemas.md

----
-title: GraphQL Mutations & Large Schemas
+# GraphQL Mutations & Large Schemas
-author: Aleksandar Susnjar
-date: 2021-11-17
-...

-\newpage
 ## Important GraphQL background bits

 1. Queries fields can be fetched independently and concurrently, in any order